According to the ABS, some 225,900 houses were broken into in 2017, or 1 every 3 minutes.

 To protect your security, watch what you say when you’re out with friends or family in a public area and keep your voice down!
 Be unpredictable.
 Switch up your routines and you’ll be targeted less often.

 So, what are you waiting for?
-Get started with these life hacks.
+Get started with these tips.
 None of these steps (excluding perhaps the security equipment) are too expensive or too time-consuming for you to implement today.